Procedures & Requirements

 * Applicants in Literature, Music Composition, and Visual Arts are not required to provide Letters of Recommendation.

 The Selection Process

 Nine juries, representing a broad cross-section of excellence in the various disciplines are appointed annually to judge the candidate pool.
 The juries convene from January through March and finalists are expected to come to the Academy office in New York for interviews (see below for interview schedule).
-The winners are announced by the Academy Board of Trustees in mid April.
+The winners are approved by the Academy's Board of Trustees and announced in mid April.

-The jurors’ primary criterion is excellence.
-Jurors consider the quality of the applicant’s submission and select candidates who are outstanding in their respective fields, and at a point where the Rome Prize is likely to be crucial to their future growth and development.
+The Jurors’ primary criterion is excellence.
+They will consider the quality of an applicant’s submission and select candidates who are not only outstanding in their respective fields, but also at a point in their careers where the Rome Prize is likely to be crucial to their future growth and development.

 Click here for lists of Rome Prize Jurors from the past five years.